Box Hill Circular via Betchworth walk

 There are some useful bus services if you want to abandon the walk.
 Metrobus 21 runs two-hourly (Mon–Sat) from the top of Box Hill to Dorking or Leatherhead.
 From Betchworth or Brockham, Compass 32 runs hourly to Dorking and Redhill (two-hourly Sun & BH, when operated by Metrobus).
 If the trains were disrupted you could take London bus 465 from Dorking to Kingston.

-If driving, there is a small free car park “for railway users” at Box Hill & Westhumble station and a larger one at Ryka's Café near the Burford Bridge roundabout.
+If driving, there is a small free car park “for railway users” at Box Hill & Westhumble station and a larger one at Ryka's Café near the Burford Bridge roundabout (but check its closing time when you arrive as it is not open 24 hours).
 Dorking (Main) station car park costs about £8 Mon–Fri, £4 Sat, £2.50 Sun & BH (2024).

 Suggested Train